Skip to content

 exporter: "PROMETHEUS"

-Using the bufstream-values.yaml Helm values file, install the Helm chart for the cluster and set the correct Bufstream version:
+Using the bufstream-values.yaml Helm values file, install the Helm chart for the cluster and set the target Bufstream version:

 $ helm install bufstream oci://us-docker.pkg.dev/buf-images-1/bufstream/charts/bufstream \